opensvc/docs.opensvc.com/source/agent.configure.pool.rst

 	size = 100m
 	pool = loop

-Configuration of the volume service
+Resulting configuration of the volume object

 ::